-Children missing from education fall into two broad categories.
+Children missing from education fall into 2 broad categories.

-- Those whose whereabouts and circumstances are known to the local authority but who have, for whatever reason, been out of education for four school weeks or more.
+- those whose whereabouts and circumstances are known to the local authority but who have, for whatever reason, been out of education for 4 school weeks or more

 Both categories of young people are at risk of not achieving their educational potential and could be placing their safety and welfare at risk.